google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   precertificate entries now includes only the TBSCertificate (whereas certificate entries in [RFC6962] included the entire certificate).

-- SCT extensions are typed.
+- SCT extensions: these are now typed and managed by an IANA registry.

 - STHs can contain extensions, which are typed.